manfredsteyer/guest-writer/articles/2019-12-18-build-and-secure-a-graphql-server-with-node-js.markdown

 layout: post
 title: Build and Secure a GraphQL Server with Node.js
 metatitle: Build and Secure a GraphQL Server with Node.js
-description: "Learn how to handle authentication and authorization of a GraphQL server using Node.js and JWTs."
+description: 'Learn how to handle authentication and authorization of a GraphQL server using Node.js and JWTs.'
-metadescription: "How to handle authentication and authorization with GraphQL is often neglected.
-Learn how to build and secure a GraphQL server with Node.js using JWTs."
+metadescription: 'How to handle authentication and authorization with GraphQL is often neglected.
+Learn how to build and secure a GraphQL server with Node.js using JWTs.'
 date: 2019-12-18 08:30
 category: Developers, Tutorial, GraphQL
 post_length: 4